Provence’s countryside & various landforms

 France’s most diversified region

-Provence covers a large area, occupying the southeastern corner of France.
+Provence covers a large area, occupying the southeasternmost corner of France.
 Even in its non-Alpine portion, which represents more than a half of the total surface, its terrain is mainly rugged and often steep and rocky.
-Apart from the extreme southwestern area, where the Rhone river winds its way to the Mediterranean Sea, plains and valleys, such as the Durance river one, are rare and not very large, especially in their upper portions.
-They are often penetrated and flanked by mountain chains which can rise abruptly : the most obvious example is probably Mont Sainte Victoire, so dear to Cézanne, that stands up 800 meters above the Arc valley, 9 km to the east of Aix-en-Provence.
+Apart from the extreme southwestern area, where the Rhone river winds its way to the Mediterranean Sea, plains, such as the Durance river valley, are rare and not very large, especially in their upper portions.
+They are often penetrated and flanked by steep hills and mountains which can rise abruptly : the most obvious example is probably Mont Sainte Victoire, so dear to Paul Cézanne, that stands up 800 meters above the Arc valley, 9 km to the east of Aix-en-Provence.
 Vineyard-lined slopes and olive groves are crowned with crests rising several hundred feet above.
 Plateaus also are a significant element of non-Alpine Provence’s land relief.

 Another spectacular trait of Provence’s landscapes is the presence of countless canyons, among which Europe’s greatest one, carved out by an Alpine river : the Verdon Gorge.
 The region boasts several beautiful lakes, as well, such as Serre-Ponçon and Sainte Croix.